BlacketGod/Example-Page/README.md

 # Example-Page
 It's an example page for HTML coding!
+All code is entirely HTML code.